-The University will upgrade technology in nearly 100 classrooms to allow faculty to live stream their classes to students attending virtually while also having students physically in the classroom.
+The University has upgraded technology in nearly 100 classrooms to allow faculty to live stream their classes to students attending virtually while also having students physically in the classroom.
 The upgrades will allow virtual students to see, hear, and speak to the faculty and students in the physical room.

-In order to fully benefit from the hybrid instruction model this fall, all current and incoming students must own or have access to a laptop computer and/or other appropriate technology to adequately support access to virtual course work.
+In order to fully benefit from the hybrid instruction model, all current and incoming students must own or have access to a laptop computer and/or other appropriate technology to adequately support access to virtual course work.
 This also enhances our ability to quickly pivot to online learning formats in response to any health or safety issues that may arise.

 Service Learning classes, Internships, and Applied Learning classes will be permitted in line with social distancing guidelines, and as long as the agency/organization allows JU students into their facilities.
 In lab courses, additional personal protective gear may be required.

 In our Fine Arts programs applied study, including studio, one-on-one music instruction and rehearsals will be accomplished in spaces large enough for proper social distancing (including outdoor spaces) with the use of masks and shields as feasible per the discipline.
 We continue to monitor the research and literature on best practices for performing arts applied instruction.